GrrrDog/weird_proxies/README.md

 # Weird Proxies

-It's a cheat sheet about behaviour of various reverse proxies.
+It's a cheat sheet about behaviour of various reverse proxies and related attacks.

-This wiki is a cheat sheet.
 It is a result of analysis of various reverse proxies, cache proxies, load balancers, etc.
 The article (https://www.acunetix.com/blog/articles/a-fresh-look-on-reverse-proxy-related-attacks/) describes the goals of the research and how you can use the cheat sheet.
-More examples can be found in the presentation (https://speakerdeck.com/greendog/reverse-proxies-and-inconsistency)

 Analyzed stuff:
 - [Nginx](Nginx.md)